grivera90/binary_generator/README.md

 # Use
 ## Generate a generic table (-f)

-  To get a file .bin with a table with 0x55 and 0xAA of data fill you should to do:
+  This command create a file with a table with 0x55 and 0xAA of data fill

     ./binary_generator -f <file> <index>"

+  E.g:

-    Eg: ./binary_generator -f test.bin 0
+    ./binary_generator -f my_file.bin 0

+  Print:

+    binary generator run
+    my_file.bin ok

   Where "< file >" is the name file that you asign to the generated file and "< index >" is the number of the board asigned related with the table.
 It Can be 0, 1 and 2.

 ## Generate a 3 data tables and 3 calibration tables (-fdc)